-1. Adhere to HIPAA confidentiality Policy.

-- 2. Achieve clinical and student learning outcomes for the course. - 3.
-Adhere to Clinical Attendance Policy - 4.
-Complete clinical assignments and submit on time (including, but not limited to clinical Care Plans). - 5.
-Demonstrate satisfactory clinical preparation for assigned patient. - 6.
+- 1. Adhere to HIPAA confidentiality Policy. - 2.
+Achieve clinical/lab and student learning outcomes for the course. - 3.
+Adhere to Clinical/Lab Attendance Policy - 4.
+Complete clinical/lab assignments and submit on time (including, but not limited to clinical Care Plans). - 5.
+Demonstrate satisfactory clinical/lab preparation for assigned patient. - 6.
 Provide a safe environment for patient, family, members of the healthcare team, and self. - 7.
 Utilize medical and surgical asepsis. - 8.
 Perform nursing procedures using accepted standards of care. - 9.
 Practice principles of safe medication administration. - 10.
 Apply the steps of the nursing process in the care of assigned patient/s. - 11.
 Effectively communicate with patient/family, instructor, health team members, and peers. - 12.
 Utilize evidence-based practice when providing patient-centered care. - 13.
 Provide care consistent with professional standards, ethics, and legal regulations. - 14.
-Attend the minimum hours of clinical experience as defined by course policies. - 15.
+Attend the minimum hours of clinical/lab experience as defined by course policies. - 15.
 Demonstrate initiative in seeking out learning experiences. - 16.
 Perform invasive procedures only with direct supervision - 17.
-Arrives at least 5 minutes before designated start time for clinical. - 19.
-Stays focused during clinical learning, avoids conversations on personal and social topics. - 19.
-Notifies clinical facility of an absence before scheduled clinical experience begins - 20.
-Adheres program Dress Code - 21.
-Refrains from brining children to clinical environment. - 22.
-Notifies instructor or preceptor prior to leaving the clinical environment. - 23.
-Administer medication only with WNCC nursing instructor supervision, unless the clinical experience is with a designated preceptor
+Arrives at least 15 minutes before designated start time for clinical. - 18.
+Stays focused during clinical/lab learning, avoids conversations on personal and social topics. - 19.
+Notifies clinical/lab facility and instructor of an absence before scheduled clinical/lab experience begins - 20.
+Adheres program Dress Code for lab, skills testing, and clinical. - 21.
+Refrains from bringing children to clinical/lab environment. - 22.
+Notifies instructor or preceptor prior to leaving the clinical/lab environment. - 23.
+Administer medication only with WNCC nursing instructor supervision unless the clinical experience is with a designated preceptor.